acrackintheice/expense-tracker/README.md

-# where-did-my-money-go
+# Expense Tracker

-This is a vacation project, a system to track where money is being spent.
+This is a vacation project.
+It is a system that can be used register data about where you expending your money.